deadlyjack/quickpage/readme.md

 #### Adding new component

-To add a new component run following bash command in the teminal
+To add a new component run the following bash command in the terminal

 ```bash
 : yarn new-component tile
 ```

-After add component you can use that component in any other modules by using import statement.
+After adding a component you can use that component in any other modules by using the import statement.

 ```js